walkonmars36/react-sandboxes/README.md

 The goal is to show how you can connect components to state that lives in the parent container.
 To pass functions that interact with state to the child components.

-You are going to create a counter, two components display the count.
+You are going to create a counter, two components that display the count.
 2 buttons are going to increment and decrement it.
-The third is going to take a input and that will be the value to either increment and decrement it by.
+There will be an input and that will be the value to either increment and decrement the count by.

 #### Optional Steps